Media

 How Cookies Enable Targeted Advertising

 Third-party cookies remain the foundational technology for cross-site tracking despite repeated privacy regulation attempts.
 They allow advertisers to follow users across unrelated domains, compiling detailed behavioral profiles from browsing history, search patterns, and purchase signals.
-Google’s 2025 decision to retain user-controlled cookie options in Chrome, rather than full deprecation, illustrates the persistence of these mechanisms.[5]
-Alternatives such as first-party data collection and contextual targeting have emerged, but cookie-based systems continue to dominate because they deliver measurable return on investment.
+After years of promising to kill them, Google reversed course: in July 2024 it abandoned the planned phase-out, and on April 22, 2025 it confirmed via the Privacy Sandbox blog that it would not even show a one-time consent prompt in Chrome — third-party cookies stay on, managed only through the existing buried Privacy and Security settings.[5]
+Google had already pushed back the deprecation deadline three separate times since first announcing it in 2020 before scrapping it outright.
+That U-turn, made under heavy pressure from the ad industry, illustrates the sheer commercial gravity of these mechanisms.
+Alternatives such as first-party data collection, Google’s Privacy Sandbox APIs, and contextual targeting have emerged, but cookie-based systems continue to dominate because they deliver measurable return on investment.

 Targeted Ads Exploiting Intrusively Collected User Data and Research Status

 A critical subsection concerns targeted ads that rely on intrusively collected user data.
 Research from 2025-2026 consistently shows these ads achieve higher short-term click-through rates yet provoke stronger negative reactions when users perceive them as surveillance.
-Privacy enforcement actions have increased, with regulators issuing fines for opaque consent practices.
-Studies confirm that repeated exposure to retargeted ads raises feelings of being watched (79 percent of respondents in recent surveys) and erodes overall trust in both brands and platforms.[4]
+Privacy enforcement actions have increased, with regulators issuing fines for opaque consent practices (detailed in the next section).
+Industry studies report that repeated exposure to retargeted ads raises feelings of being watched (79 percent of respondents in recent surveys) and erodes overall trust in both brands and platforms.[4]
+Pew’s broader findings corroborate the discomfort: a majority of Americans feel they have little or no control over the data companies collect, and only about 5% believe they benefit a great deal from that collection.[9]
 The research status remains clear: while personalization drives immediate engagement metrics, it accelerates privacy backlash and long-term user disengagement.
 Cookie-dependent targeting persists precisely because it converts data into revenue, sustaining the arms race between trackers and privacy tools.

 The Unfortunate Sociological Impact and Influence That Makes Advertising Work